How to Write a Great Resignation Letter and Help Your Career

 In a society where connected-ness, contacts, cooperation among professionals, and growing a network of referrals are important to one's career, the best action to take when changing jobs is not the one in which you walk off a job or give a terse, information-barren verbal resignation with short notice.

-If you do this, you will not be seen as professional if you wait until after receiving your week's pay on a Friday afternoon and saying, "I quit" - or just disappearing.
+If you do this, you will not be seen as professional.
+The same goes for if you wait until after receiving your week's pay on a Friday afternoon and say, "I quit!"—or you just disappear.

 Take This Job and Shove It should probably not become your theme song.

 How many times have you walked off a job?

 Build your letter of resignation with the same thoughtfulness and care that you have used previously in constructing your resume and cover letters.
 It is at least as important as any of these precious documents.
 A resignation letter full of anger and written too quickly can deflate your good reputation.

 You may think that you do not need former employers, so the resignation does not matter.
 A string of “bad quits” will catch up with you eventually, and you may become unemployable.
 If you cannot start and maintain your own business successfully, then you have a problem.

 This is not to say that one must kowtow to employers on one’s way out the door.
 Presenting a professional resignation is showing respect for oneself as much as it indicates respect for the employer and the world of work in general.